growthbeing/javascript-libraries-for-machine-learning-and-data-science/README.md

-## JavaScript libraries for Machine Learning and Data Science
+## JavaScript libraries for Machine Learning and Data Science :brain:

 List of JavaScript libraries that can be used for machine learning and data science